FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/11-App-Roles/README.md

 ## App Roles in Tokens

-When an identity is assigned an App Role, Microsoft Entra ID includes the assigned role in the Access Token.
+When an App Role is assigned, Microsoft Entra ID includes it in the Access Token inside the `roles` claim.

-The application reads the role claim and decides which features or operations the identity is allowed to use.
+The `roles` claim is returned as an array, allowing multiple App Roles to be assigned to the same identity.

-This allows authorization decisions to be made without querying Microsoft Entra ID during every request.
+Applications evaluate these values to determine which operations the authenticated identity is authorized to perform.

 ---